dnth/vl-hf-annotation-converter/README.md

 ```

 AutoTrain lets you train models with a simple command either on Hugging Face or locally.
-This demo proceeds with the local training.
 If you'd like to train on Hugging Face, you can follow the instructions [here](https://huggingface.co/autotrain).
 You will need to create an account and pay for the GPU.

+This demo proceeds with local training.

 Export your Hugging Face username and token: